rust-lang/async-book/src/02_execution/03_wakeups.md

 is created, sleep for the required time, and then signal the timer future when the time window has elapsed.

-Here are the imports we'll need to get started:
+First, start a new project with `cargo new timer_future` and add the imports we'll need to get started to `src/lib.rs`:

 ```rust
 {{#include ../../examples/02_03_timer/src/lib.rs:imports}}